Electrical Engineering

 Program Overview

 Electrical Engineering is a broad engineering discipline that integrates mathematical and scientific principles of electricity and magnetism to analyze electrical phenomena and to design electrical systems.
-The Electrical Engineering program prepares students for a wide range of careers involving design and implementation of electrical systems.
+The Electrical Engineering program prepares students for a wide range of careers involving the design and implementation of electrical systems.

 The Electrical Engineering program is accredited by the Engineering Accreditation Commission (EAC) of ABET.